 Rockfalls are the downslope movement of loose rocks, either through free fall or by rolling.
 Rockfalls commonly involve individual boulders, although landslides may be triggered if these boulders impact the slope.
 Clasts may be dislocated by erosion beneath the clast, freeze-thaw processes or human intervention.
-Incidences of rockfall in Newfoundland and Labrador are shown on the map below.
-The larger version provides pop-up information on locations, dates, deaths, and injuries, along with other comments and an accompanying table.
+Incidences of rockfalls in Newfoundland and Labrador are shown on the map below.

-(click on a dot to obtain information on a hazardous event in that location)
+(click on a teardrop to obtain information on a hazardous event in that location)

 The expansion of the town of Springdale led to the 1972 development of a new subdivision adjacent to a highly fractured basalt cliff.
 Several rockfalls from this cliff over the next few years resulted in property damage.
 A youth was killed in April 1984, while climbing on the slope, when a large boulder toppled and crushed him.
 In response to these incidents, extensive engineering works were undertaken by the Department of Municipal Affairs to stabilize parts of the cliff face.
 In 1986, a retaining wall was constructed at a cost of $286,000 to protect 11 houses that were built along the foot slope.